n0rlant1s/Template-Ethereum-Smart-Contract-Interaction/README.md

 - `setSecretWord` allows the user to set "a secret word"
 - `getSecretWord`: retrieving the latest "secret word"

+The file is included in this repo for reference, but not used for other purposes.
+The exact same smart contract is deployed on Ropsten - hence, changes in this file will not affect the template.

 ### Please read:
 1. You need MetaMask for this template - it is injecting the web3
 2. If you are using the pre-made template, remember switching to "Ropsten Test Network" on MetaMask